-- Scientific and technological contributions to the foundation of a new future technology. - Potential for future social or economic impact or market creation. - Building leading research and innovation capacity across Europe by involvement of key actors that can make a difference in the future, for example excellent young researchers, ambitious high-tech SMEs or first-time participants to FET under Horizon $2020^{10}$ .
+- Scientific and technological contributions to the foundation of a new future technology. - Potential for future social or economic impact or market creation. - Building leading research and innovation capacity across Europe by involvement of key actors that can make a difference in the future, for example excellent young researchers, ambitious high-tech SMEs or first-time participants to FET under participants to FET under Horizon 2020.